greenelab/deep-review/sections/06_discussion.md

 are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of pre-training and target datasets, and similarity of domains.
 Unfortunately, not many negative results are presented in study publications.
+Results by Rajkomar et al. [@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images can boost radiology image classification performance.
+However, due to differences in imaging domains it requires either re-training initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
+Just fine-tuning of top layers led to much lower validation accuracy (81.38 vs 99.5).

+`TODO: shorten DeepChem description`
 As rare example, DeepChem, a framework that successfully improved results for low-data drug discovery by implementing one-shot learning techniques [@tag:AltaeTran2016_one_shot], was not able to achieve any predictive power with transfer learning on